ucsdidea/deep_learning/README.md

 ### Non-Anaconda installation
-If you did not previously install Python using Anaconda, then you can following the installation instructions listed in the official TensorFlow documentation: https://www.tensorflow.org/install/
+If you did not previously install Python using Anaconda, then you can follow the installation instructions listed in the official TensorFlow documentation: https://www.tensorflow.org/install/

 ## Demos